sneak-thief/Sneaky-Gestures-V2/README.md

 Gestural MIDI BLE Glove

-- Based on Seeed Xiao Sense
+- Based on Seeed XIAO nRF52840 Sense: https://www.seeedstudio.com/Seeed-XIAO-BLE-Sense-nRF52840-p-5253.html
 - X,Y,Z Accelerometers send MIDI CC
 - Buttons triggered by conductive material on thumb touching conductive material on fingers
 - 74HC4067 multiplexed buttons
 - 12 MIDI note buttons (3 per finger)
+- MIDI notes can be quantized to scales using code adapted AC Sensorizer for MIDIbox: http://www.midibox.org/dokuwiki/doku.php?id=acsensorizer_04
 - 2 modal buttons: one under the pinky and one on the side of the index finger
-- FSR on thumb tip for velocity and aftertouch
+- FSR on thumb tip for note-on velocity and aftertouch
 - flex resistor on index finger for MIDI CC, etc.
 - LED strip with 7x SK6812
 - Powered by a LiPo battery (400mAh)